We have much more to do and your continued support is needed now more than ever.

 Monarch Migration: A Symbolic Journey

 The journey monarchs make is symbolic to many people within Latine cultures, since monarchs fly across borders and call many locations home through the generations just like people.
-This story of transnational migration, adaptability, and community is special, and one that resonates with many individuals and has become a symbol of immigration through art.
+This story of transnational migration, adaptability, and community is special, and one that resonates with many individuals and has become a symbol of immigration, many times expressed through art.

 Every year, millions of monarch butterflies make their way South to the Monarch Butterfly Biosphere Reserve, their overwintering home located in the State of México and Michoacán, in South-Central México.
 This gathering of monarchs is an astounding sight.
 However, the Reserve is also a site of mourning, as environmental activists, like Homero Gómez González have lost their lives protecting the remaining native forest and the monarch butterflies.
 Read more about Latin American environmental defenders.